marecl/MULoader/README.md

 During development I decided to take away one more block for sketch metadata (number of parts, code size etc) so we end up with 736 bytes of storage available per 1k tag (also it makes code a bit smaller, yay!).
 Luckily this is only for the first tag, the rest of tags will probably be able to store 752 bytes **(whole 16 bytes more)**.

 Full 28672 byte code (in the worst case) will take up to 40 tags.
 Don't forget, that they will have to be scanned in specific order or your uC will crash at some point.
+I don't know why, but millis() is not working, but I cannot override them, because they're already defined ¯\_(ツ)_/¯

 Also, I didn't have any experience in working with AVR bootloaders nor RFID tags.